The Council of Five

 The public agenda of the Council is determined largely by the beliefs and wishes of the peoples of the five nations, who often get along with each other far better than their leaders do.
 The number one item on the Council’s agenda each year is the continuing search for The Seven Voices, who the general populace believe will deliver them from the “purgatory” of Eden and into the “heaven” of the world to come.

 Of course, they were anything but impartial, each of them seeing instability in the nations which bordered them as opportunities for expansion.
-But the conflict was eventually resolved, mostly without the involvement of armed forces—the Emerald Rebellion being the one notable exception—and a regular meeting of the five nations was established to prevent future squabbles.
+But the conflict was eventually resolved, mostly without the involvement of armed forces, and a regular meeting of the five nations was established to prevent future squabbles.